Wealthify doesn't support your browser

 |

-We are positive on bonds due to the improved yield environment and defensive nature of them in a slowing and negative economic environment.
+We are positive on bonds due to the improved yield environment, as well as their defensive nature in a slowing and negative economic environment.
 We prefer government bonds over corporate bonds, which offer very little yield enhancement.

 |

-We are positive on bonds due to the improved yield environment and defensive nature of them in a slowing and negative economic environment.
+We are positive on bonds due to the improved yield environment, as well as their defensive nature in a slowing and negative economic environment.
 We prefer government bonds over corporate bonds, which offer very little yield enhancement.

 Alternatives | Outlook | Rationale |